- What Thalassemia is

 Why Should You Get Tested Before Marriage or Pregnancy?

 Modern science gives us a way to stop Thalassemia Major even if both parents are carriers.
-This is possible through:
+This is possible through:- IVF ("Test-Tube Baby"):

 - Doctors collect eggs from the mother and sperm from the father.